mjrusso/nixos-config/README.md

 > [!NOTE]
 >
-> Mac only for now.
-I haven't tested this config on NixOS yet.
+> Mac and Linux (non-NixOS) only for now.
+I haven't tested on NixOS yet.

 ### Mac